GLP-1 Recovery in Seoul — Post-GLP-1 deflation · layered restoration protocol

 Layered restoration after rapid weight loss on Ozempic / Wegovy / Mounjaro / Zepbound.
 We do NOT prescribe GLP-1 medications — we restore the face and body after the GLP-1 effect.
-Seoul protocol layers Sculptra (PLLA biostimulator, 3 sessions across 4-6 months for collagen scaffold), targeted HA filler (immediate volume in specific compartments), Thermage FLX (monopolar RF for laxity), and hyperdilute Radiesse for body / neck / décolletage (off-label per Goldie 2018 consensus).
-Evidence anchor: Moradi 2026 multi-center clinician experience (PMID 41768029) — the most useful published reference for this exact patient group.
+Core protocol: Sculptra (PLLA biostimulator, 3 sessions over 4-6 months — collagen scaffold), Radiesse (CaHA, including hyperdilute body off-label), and ONDA (Coolwaves 2.45 GHz — selective fat reduction + tightening).
+HA filler + Thermage FLX as adjuncts.
+Evidence anchor: Moradi 2026 multi-center experience.
 Honest timeline — 4-6 months minimum for visible Sculptra result.

 Dr. SangYoul Yun